SimonJonss/gymnasiearbete/README.md

-Code for IOT sensor running running with Flask Server
+Code for IOT sensor and Code for Flask Server Python